Are you looking for the best things to do in Salzburg? From exploring Mozart’s birthplace to the Sound of Music, this is what to do in Salzburg!

 On the banks of the Salzach river, Seven Senses has the perfect view of Hohensalzburg Fortress lit up at night.
 It really is in one of the most beautiful settings in the city.

 At Seven Senses I had the sea bass with Meditterrean vegitabeles and a lovely saffron jus and it was amazing.
 Put it this way, this place deserves its reputation as one of the best restaurants in Salzburg.

 This post was in association with Visit Austria and Visit Salzburg promoting some of the best things to do in Austria during the summer – it’s not all about the winter sports here!
 As always, views are entirely my own and without bias.

-What to do in Salzburg, that’s the big question… What are some of the things you want to do there?
-Let me know in the comments below!
+What to do in Salzburg, that’s the big question… I’d love to know what you’re planning for your trip here so let me know in the comments below!